jonapost/field_propagation/README.md

 * Implementation of the Bulirsch-Stoer integration method
 * Utilisation of dense output for field propagation

-Started from Geant4 Release 10.3 BETA magneticfieldeld directory
+Started from the interpol-v1 branch.

 ##Test:
 /test directory